TRISTAN TANDBERG

 What is Yoga?

-So, yoga is on a spectrum, you are either doing a pose or you are trying to change and bond with your entire self and the universe.
+So, yoga is on a spectrum, you are between doing a pose or you’re creating a bond with your entire self and experiencing a deep spiritual connection.
+At any rate, it gives you a socially acceptable excuse to wear stretchy pants all day.

 Inner Space

-When you do yoga, you are more fully present in the moment as you are concentrating on breathing and poses.
-This will put your mind in a more calm and spacious state, which will make it easier for you to create more inner space and have control over your busy mind.
-When you are in the present moment, more inner space is created and your thoughts are farther apart in that space, making it easier for you to experience the present moment.
+When you do yoga, you are concentrating on breathing and poses helping you become more fully present in the moment.
+This will put your mind in a more calm and spacious state, which will make it easier for you to create more inner space.
+When more inner space is created, you are more at peace, your thoughts are further apart in that space, making it easier for you to experience the present moment.
+Inner space is heated to the ideal temperature, is rich with oxygen, and is dust and pest free.
 You want your inner space to be the size of a mansion, not an apartment.

-Once we can measure how much inner space yogis can create in their minds doing yoga, we can make yoga an event in the Olympics.
+Once we invent a device that can measure how much inner space yogis can create in their minds during practice, we can make yoga an event in the Olympics.
 The Athlete who can make the most inner space in thirty seconds gets the gold.

 Where to Practice Yoga?